devops329/devops/instruction/playwright/playwright.md

 ## Coverage

-In order to add coverage reporting we have to install the coverage utilities and instrument the code.
-Unlike Jest, where they have coverage built into the application, Playwright requires you to install the coverage utility of your choice.
-This gives you freedom to customize things as you would like, but it is a bit painful to set up.
+To add code coverage reporting, we must instrument our code.
+Unlike Jest, which has coverage built-in, Playwright requires external utilities.
+This offers flexibility but requires a bit more setup.
+We will use **Istanbul** and **NYC**.

-The coverage tools we are going to use are called Istanbul and NYC.

-- **Istanbul** is a JavaScript code coverage tool that computes statement, line, function, and branch coverage with module loader hooks to transparently add coverage when running tests.
-It can handle all types of testing including unit, functional, and end-to-end testing.
+- **Istanbul**: A JavaScript code coverage tool that tracks statement, line, function, and branch coverage.

-- **NYC** is the official command-line interface for Istanbul.
-It's a top-level wrapper around Istanbul, adding further capabilities and features.
-It hooks into your testing framework to track coverage information and then generates detailed reports.
+- **NYC**: The command-line interface for Istanbul.

 ### Install the coverage packages

-First we need to install all the packages required for generating coverage.
-In addition to NYC we include `vite-plugin-istanbul` and `playwright-test-coverage` to have Vite execute istanbul in order to instrument the code for coverage gathering.
+Install the necessary packages, including a Vite plugin to instrument the code and a Playwright wrapper to collect the data:

 ```sh
 npm install -D nyc vite-plugin-istanbul playwright-test-coverage